Unified Optimization of Source Weights and Transfer Quantities in Multi-Source Transfer Learning: An Asymptotic

-In contrast, the number of target data in transfer learning is often insufficient, so it is difficult to accurately estimate the true parameter $\underline{\theta}_0$ - the parameter of the target task model - using only the target data.
+Firstly, we focus on Algorithm~\ref{alg:ours_algorithm} to illustrate the proposed approach, whose overall workflow is shown in Fig.~\ref{overview}.
+In \ourmethod{}, when computing the optimal source weights based on Theorem \ref{thm:Weighted_multi_source}, we use the parameters of pretrained source models to replace $\underline{\theta}_1,\cdots,\underline{\theta}_K$.
+Considering that the source model can be trained using sufficient labeled data, it is reasonable to use the learned parameters as a good approximation of the true underlying parameters.
+In contrast, the amount of target data in transfer learning is often insufficient, so it is difficult to accurately estimate the true parameter $\underline{\theta}_0$ - the parameter of the target task model - using only the target data.
 Therefore, as shown in lines 5-12 of Algorithm 1, we adopt a \textbf{dynamic weight update strategy}.
-Specifically, in the first epoch, we train a $\underline{\theta}_0$ using only the target data.
-This $\underline{\theta}_0$ is then used, along with Theorem \ref{thm:Weighted_multi_source}, to determine the optimal source weight of each source task.
-Finally, we continue training $\underline{\theta}_0$ with new weights, and this procedure is repeated in each subsequent epoch to iteratively update the weights.
-In summary, during the first epoch of the algorithm, a small set of target samples is utilized to initialize both the model parameters and the Fisher information matrix.
-In subsequent epochs, additional source samples are incorporated to refine this estimation, with the enlarged sample set enhancing the stability.
+Specifically, in the first epoch, we train $\underline{\theta}_0$ with the source weights initialized to zero, which is equivalent to using only the target data.
+This $\underline{\theta}_0$ is then used, along with Theorem~\ref{thm:Weighted_multi_source}, to determine the optimal source weight for each source task.
+Thereafter, training proceeds in an alternating manner: given the current weights, we update $\underline{\theta}_0$, and given the updated model, we recompute the weights.
+This process is repeated at each epoch, enabling iterative refinement of both the model and the weights.
+Such an iterative scheme allows adaptive weight adjustment, resulting in more stable optimization and improved transfer performance.